 Almost every artist grapples with the issue of pricing.
 Are you maximizing your prices, or are you too cheap?
-Or is your pricing so high that you’re losing jobs?
+Or is your pricing so high that youโre losing jobs?
 You might begrudgingly drop your prices, itching for any work at all.

-But wait.
+Almost every artist grapples with the issue of pricing.
+But wait, here are some things to consider before you drop your prices.
+Click To TweetBut wait.
 If you want to earn based on on the value you create, you need to see your art as a business.
 Not as an indication of your self-worth.

 What is “Too Expensive?”

 There are certainly people in poverty who can’t afford a lot of things.
-To them, it’s too expensive.
+To them, itโs too expensive.

 But most of the people in today’s commercial world are used to spending.
 A long-awaited art commission, an updated gaming set up, your favorite musician’s merch drop.

 Your instant purchase is someone else’s too expensive.
 It doesn’t hold the same value for them.
-Instead, it’s “not worth it”.
+Instead, itโs โnot worth it”.

 I’ve had people ask for my prices, only to tell me “it’s way too much”.
 And that’s fine, there are other people willing to pay.